 You'll also find information and articles here on www.ghc.org that can answer many of your questions and help you manage your diabetes.

-Check out the Living Well with Chronic Conditions workshops that Group Health offers free to members.
+Check out the Living Well with Diabetes workshops that Kaiser Permanente offers free to members.

 By managing your diabetes, you can prevent or reduce many of the health problems related to diabetes and live a longer and healthier life.